EmilyNerdGirl/mqtt-aprs/README.md

 # mqtt-aprs
 Connects to the specified APRS-IS server, and posts the APRS output to MQTT.
-Can parse parameters, or dump the raw JSON.
+Can parse parameters, or dump the raw JSON from aprslib.
+It's currently for receive only from APRS-IS and sending to an MQTT server.

 This script uses the aprslib python function to do the heavy APRS lifting.